codekraft-studio/vue-autoscroll/README.md

 Vue.use(VueAutoscroll)
 ```

-Than place the directive on the container you want to scroll automatically:
+Than place the directive on the container you want to scroll automatically.

 ```html
 <ul class="messages-container" v-autoscroll>